JSTOR-Labs/plant-humanities/demo.md

 <param title="Washington, D. C." eid="Q61" fill="#FF0000" marker-symbol="unicorn">

 Cherry blossoms have formed an integral part of the identity of Washington, D. C., ever since Japan gifted over three thousand cherry trees to the United States in 1912 as a symbol of friendship and political alliance.
 Until the final decades of the 19th century, Japanese cherry trees had often been misunderstood among Westerners, and garnered only modest attention in Europe.
-Subsequent European involvement in East Asia forced Japan, which had pursued a strict isolationist policy for centuries, to open its borders.[^footnote] As a result, Europeans enjoyed greater contact with Japanese culture, and a growing interest in cherry blossoms.
+Subsequent European involvement in East Asia forced Japan, which had pursued a strict isolationist policy for centuries, to open its borders.
+As a result, Europeans enjoyed greater contact with Japanese culture, and a growing interest in cherry blossoms.
 With the planting of Japan’s gift of cherry trees in the <span id="Q956781">Tidal Basin</span>, cherry blossoms became accessible to the American public, entering Western consciousness on an unprecedented scale.
 <param ve-image
        title="Tidal basin cherry blossom"
        url="https://upload.wikimedia.org/wikipedia/commons/2/2a/Tidal_basin_cherry_blossom_closeup.JPG"